renatabiniek/hush-daisies/README.md

   The development of this project was managed with the principles of Agile methodology in mind.
   Planned features were defined and organised into the following [Epics](https://github.com/renatabiniek/hush-daisies/milestones) at the start of the project.
-  Epics were then broken down into atomic [user stories](https://github.com/renatabiniek/hush-daisies/issues) and organised according to the MoSCoW prioritization approach.
+  Epics were then broken down into small [user stories](https://github.com/renatabiniek/hush-daisies/issues) and organised according to the MoSCoW prioritization approach.
   Around the recommended 60% of user stories are identified as the must-have features.
 Further user stories were added throughout the development.
   Only limited number of user stories was worked on, completed and tested in each iteration.